 The Alps Mountaineering Outback is one comfy camping mattress, and if you couldn't care less about weight and packability, this is the mattress to get.
 It's more comfortable than the Editors' Choice Award-winning Exped MegaMat 10 because it has more foam, it's thicker, and there's more room to roll around.
 It's also over $100 cheaper than the MegaMat.
 The vast expanse of this mat makes it less versatile though, and if you're tent camping, you'll need a really big tent.
 While the manufacturer price is $180, we see it at most retailers for $130 or less.
 This makes it the best pad the money that we tested and winner of our Best Buy Award.
 If you want an even better mat for just a little more, check the Editors' Choice award-winning REI Co-op Camp Dreamer XL.

-Cons: Big packed size, hard get in its stuff sack, expensive
+Cons: Big packed size, hard get in its stuff sack, heavy

 Manufacturer: ALPS Mountaineering